-Data visualizations include simple graphs like bar and pie charts, scatter plots, and line graphs, but they can also be more complicated, like network visualizations.
+Data visualizations include simple graphs like bar and pie charts, scatter plots, and line graphs, but they can also be more complicated, like network visualizations or 3D models.
 This guide will walk you through the process of deciding if a data visualization project is a good choice for your research.

 The most important thing to remember about data visualization is that they are meant to make data easier to understand.
 Do not inadvertently make the data harder to understand with a confusing or overly complicated visual.
 The more you create data visualizations, the better you'll become at clarifying the dataset with the visual.
 See Making an Effective Data Visualization for examples.